eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ```

 ### Conversation ended
-When the eGain agent ends the chat, the following response will be received, with which the chat can be closed on the user device.
+When the eGain agent ends the chat, the following response is received, with which the chat can be closed on the user device.
 ```java
 {
     "eGainMessage": {